The Number One Cause of College Unhappiness

 And what to do about it.

 Posted Sep 02, 2010

-During the next couple of weeks, twenty-million students will head off to college.
+During the next couple of weeks, 20 million students will head off to college.
 The majority of them will make it through those four or five years without serious problems.
 They'll succeed academically, make lifelong friends and have plenty of fun.
 A sizable minority, however, won't be so lucky.

 Based on a 2009 survey conducted by the American College Health Association-National College Health Assessment (ACHA-NCHA II), 39 percent of college students will feel hopeless during the school year, 25 percent will feel so depressed they'll find it hard to function, 47 percent will experience overwhelming anxiety, and 84 percent will feel overwhelmed by all they have to do.

 The answer is academic floundering.
-It's the number one cause of college unhappiness.
+It's the number-one cause of college unhappiness.
 When asked whether any experience in the past year had been traumatic or very difficult to handle, 44.2 percent of the students surveyed by the ACHA-NCHA II named academics.
-That number is ten percent higher than any other stressor, including problems with finances or intimate relationships.
+That number is 10 percent higher than any other stressor, including problems with finances or intimate relationships.

 College students want to succeed.
 They want to fulfill their own ambitions and make their parents proud.
 If their grades are low, and especially if they're forced to delay graduation or drop out, they feel demoralized and ashamed.
 Plans for further education are scrapped; career aspirations are abandoned; life trajectories are thrown off course.

 The biggest reason students flounder academically is that they're unprepared.
 Students from weak high schools have studied curricula that aren't rigorous enough.
 Students from strong high schools have studied curricula that, if anything, are too rigorous.
 Students from weak schools graduate lacking basic skills.
 Students from strong schools graduate dependent on parents or tutors to help them handle their impossible workloads.